-The Alauda Quartet is a young professional string quartets based in Europe formed at the Royal Academy of Music in London in 2011.
+The Alauda Quartet is a young professional string quartets based in London formed at the Royal Academy of Music in London in 2011.
 An internationally diverse ensemble, the quartet shares a unifying passion for chamber music and a strong desire to explore the repertoire of the string quartet.

 First prize and public prize winners at the International Chamber Music Competition “Massimiliano Antonelli”, Italy 2018.
 Prize winner at the Orlando International Competition 2017 and selected as Park Lane Group artists in 2015 they gave their debut recitals at the Purcell Room, Queen Elizabeth Hall and St. Martin-in-the-fields in London.
 They were also selected Concert Artists with Making Music for 2016-17.
 They were invited as artist in residence at Snape Malting, Aldeburgh in February 2018.